-- 1. Determine resultant, moment and unknown forces in plane force systems using principles of statics. - 2.
-Find out the forces and moments in spatial force systems using vector approach. - 3.
-Determine the centroids and center of gravity of standard geometric shapes as well as composite areas. - 4.
-Apply the principle of virtual work for simple ideal systems. - 5.
-Calculate the area moment of inertia and mass moment of inertia of standard geometrical shapes as well as composite sections. - 6.
-Solve simple problems in kinematics and kinetics of particles and rigid bodies by using principles of dynamics.
+- 1. Applyprinciplesofmechanics, static equilibrium equations to various types of forcesystems in order to determine the resultant, unknown forces and moments. - 2.
+Use vector analytical techniques for analysing forces and moments in spatial force systems and also determine the centroids and center of gravity of standard geometric shapes as well as composite areas. - 3.
+Apply principle of virtual work to solve simple structures.
+Calculate the area moment of inertia and mass moment of inertia of standard shapes as well as composite sections. - 4.
+Apply fundamental concepts of kinematics and kinetics of particles and rigid bodies to the analysis of simple and practical problems.